ovh/docs/pages/web/emails/email_generalities/guide.en-gb.md

 ##### **Redirection**

-You want to redirect your emails to another recipient, create an alias or systematically copy another email address.
+You may want to redirect your emails to another recipient, create an alias or systematically copy another email address.

 To do this, you will need to create a redirection.
 Please follow our guide on [Using email](https://docs.ovh.com/gb/en/emails/email-redirection-guide/#mx-plan-legacy-version) redirections.

 ##### **Voicemail**

-You must leave on holiday, or you will not have access to your email address for a certain period.
+You may go on holidays, or you will not have access to your email address for a certain period of time.

 You can then use the automatic reply on your email address.
 Please follow our guide on [Creating an auto-reply for an email](https://docs.ovh.com/gb/en/emails/set-up-email-responder/) address.

 ##### **Delegations**

-You want to **delegate all the email service for a domain name to another OVHcloud** account, or **delegate one or more email accounts to another OVHcloud** account.
+You may want to **delegate all the email service for a domain name to another OVHcloud account** , or **delegate one or more email accounts to another OVHcloud account**.
 For example, you can allow the holder of this other OVHcloud account to change the password for an email address.

 Please follow our guide on [Delegating email management to another person](https://docs.ovh.com/fr/emails/deleguer-gestion-emails-autre-identifiant/).

 ##### **Mailing lists**

-You want to send a regular newsletter to your contacts.
+You may want to send a regular newsletter to your contacts.

 To do this, you can create a mailing list.
 Please follow our guide on [Managing and using mailing lists](https://docs.ovh.com/gb/en/emails/guide-dutilisation-mailing-list/).

 ## Go further

-Migrating legacy MX Plan solutions to new MX Plan solutions.
+The legacy MX Plan solutions are being migrated to the new MX Plan solutions.
 If you would like to migrate your solution as a priority, you can follow the instructions on [this page](https://www.ovh.co.uk/mxplan-migration/#accordion_6001-4).

-If your needs change and you want additional features, you can also [migrate an MX Plan email address to an Email Pro or Exchange](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/migration-email-address-to-exchange/) account.
+If your needs change and you want additional features, you can also [migrate an MX Plan email address to an Email Pro or Exchange account](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/migration-email-address-to-exchange/).

 Join our community of users on <https://community.ovh.com/en/>.